 In California, laws involving the possession, brandishing, and use of different kinds of weapons can be quite complicated.
 While you might believe you are simply possessing a weapon of some kind, it could be construed as brandishing a weapon by others and you could suddenly find yourself under arrest and accused of a serious crime.
 The moment you are taken into custody, it is vitally important that you get a defense attorney to represent your best interests and fight for you.

-If you or a loved one has been charged with any kind of weapons violation, you need to immediately hire an attorney to defend against such charges.
+If you or a loved one has been charged with any kind of weapons violation in Los Angeles, you need to immediately hire an attorney to defend against such charges.
 It is very important to have an attorney present when talking to police, especially during a formal interview or interrogation.
 Trying to defend yourself in court is one of the best ways to ensure you are convicted and face the most serious penalties possible.

 You deserve an experienced attorney to give you a proper defense, so call the Los Angeles violent crime defense lawyers at Werksman Jackson & Quinn LLP at (213) 688-0460 today.

 There are many different types of weapons violations and various degrees of penalties associated with each charge.
 Depending on the circumstances of your arrest, particularly what law enforcement and prosecutors claim happened, you could be facing significant repercussions, including jail time.
 Some of the more common types of weapons violations include: